HealthCatalyst/SSIS/R Extensibility Instructions.md

 Once modified, copy the example into the SQL template below, so it is stored _in_ the `ExternalRScript` field in ObjectAttributeBASE

   - Seed the following new destination entity attribute values into `EDWAdmin.CatalystAdmin.ObjectAttributeBASE` using the SQL template below.
-Be sure to adjust the values of the TableID ( = **Destination** Entity of R output), as well as R.exe path and RScript.
+Be sure to adjust the values of the TableID ( = Entity feeding R), as well as R.exe path and RScript.
+Please do this for both TableID and EntityID.

     |             Column             |                                Value                                |
     | ------------------------------ | ------------------------------------------------------------------- |